lenzlee/bootcamp-homework1/README.md

 # bootcamp-hw-01

-# 01 HTML, CSS, and Git: Code Refactor
+# WEEK 1 HOMEWORK: HTML, CSS, and Git: Code Refactor

-This is an "on the job ticket" challenge where we are given a started code that we modified to complete the challenge.
+This is an "on the job ticket" challenge where we are given a starter code that we modified to complete the challenge.

 ## The Task